 What Metro-North Stations are near Rye Brook, NY?

 The White Plains Metro-North train station is approximately 12 minutes away from Rye Brook.
 The Harrison Metro North train station is 13 minutes away while both Port Chester Metro North train station and Rye Metro-North train station are both 7 minutes away.

 There are 3 factors to consider while you are trying to decide between the four stations 1.) find out how long it takes to commute to New York City, 2.) check the train frequency to New York City and 3.) check the availability of parking at the train stations.

 How Long is the Commute to New York City from Rye Brook?

 Your commute from Rye Brook will depends on which Metro North train station you take.
 If you catch the train from the Harrison station, the Metro North train ride from Harrison to New York’s Grand Central Terminal is approximately 40-50 minutes.
-While the Metro-North train ride from White Plains to Grand Central is approximately 38-42 minutes.
-If you take the train from Rye, the Metro North train ride from Rye is approximately 43-57 minutes and the train ride from Port Chester to NYC is approximately 46 minutes to 1 hour.
+While the Metro North train ride from White Plains to Grand Central is approximately 38-42 minutes.
+If you take the train from Rye, the Metro North train ride from Rye is approximately 43-57 minutes and the Metro North train ride from Port Chester to NYC is approximately 46 minutes to 1 hour.
 Of the four metro north train stations near Rye Brook, the fastest train will be from the White Plains Metro North station.

 How Frequent are the Metro North Trains?

-At the White Plains Metro-North station, trains come very frequently, during peak hours there are as many as 10 trains per hour or a train every 10 minutes which means you will not have to wait long at the platform to catch a train.
+At the White Plains Metro North station, trains come very frequently, during peak hours there are as many as 10 trains per hour or a train every 10 minutes which means you will not have to wait long at the platform to catch a train.
 Compare this to Harrison, Rye and Port Chester Metro North stations where during peak hours, trains come 4-5 trains per hour or a train every 15-20 minutes.
 It’s smart to go to a train station with more frequent trains to NYC so you don’t have to waste your time waiting to catch a train.